Almost every patient gains weight after having a thyroidectomy.

 That can be walking for 30 minutes per day.

-These types of exercise have been shown to be more effective than traditional "aerobic" exercise and have additional benefits of building muscle mass and take up less time than standing on a treadmill for hours.
+These types of exercise have been shown to be more effective than traditional “aerobic” exercise and have the additional benefits of building muscle mass and taking up less time than standing on a treadmill for hours.

 Putting it all Together

 I know that it can seem impossible to lose weight after thyroidectomy, but let me tell you that it IS possible and I’ve helped MANY patients do it.

 It just takes a systematic approach and a sympathetic physician.

 Because getting on the right type and dose of thyroid medication (preferably medication that contains T3!) is so important I recommend that you find a Doctor who is willing to work with you.